-Consistent with the changes in tactics and conflict dynamics noted above, UNAMA noted a 29 per cent decrease in civilian casualties from the use of indirect weapons such as mortars, rockets, and grenades, during ground engagements as compared to 2016, recording 1,849 civilian casualties (398 deaths and 1,451 injured).101 This figure accounted for 53 per cent of all ground engagement civilian casualties in 2017.
-While Pro-Government Forces continued to cause most civilian casualties from the use of indirect weapons, with

-849 civilian casualties (200 deaths and 649 injured), this presents a 41 per cent decrease compared to 2016.
-102 While civilian casualties attributed to the use of indirect weapons by Anti-Government Element also decreased by 32 per cent, with 597 civilian casualties (112 deaths and 485 injured), 103 Anti-Government Elements continued to fire rockets and mortar rounds into densely populated civilian areas.
-For example, on 27 September, Anti-Government Elements fired more than 20 rockets towards Hamid Karzai International Airport in Kabul city, later publically stating that the rockets targeted the United States Secretary of Defence visiting Kabul and claiming to have hit the "military section" of the
+Consistent with the changes in tactics and conflict dynamics noted above, UNAMA noted a 29 per cent decrease in civilian casualties from the use of indirect weapons such as mortars, rockets, and grenades, during ground engagements as compared to 2016, recording 1,849 civilian casualties (398 deaths and 1,451 injured) from such weapons.101 This figure accounted for 53 per cent of all ground engagement civilian casualties in 2017.
+While Pro-Government Forces continued to cause most civilian casualties from the use of indirect weapons, with 849 civilian casualties (200 deaths and 649 injured), this presents a 41 per cent decrease compared to 2016.102 While civilian casualties attributed to the use of indirect weapons by Anti-Government Element also decreased by 32 per cent, with 597 civilian casualties (112 deaths and 485 injured),103 Anti-Government Elements continued to fire rockets and mortar rounds into densely populated civilian areas.
+For example, on 27 September, Anti-Government Elements fired more than 20 rockets towards Hamid Karzai International Airport in Kabul city, later publically stating that the rockets targeted the United States Secretary of Defence